conacts/obsidian/110 Vectors.md

 Changing only the vectors location, not its magnitude or direction.
 This is equivalent to moving the tail and head of a vector equal distance.

 ##### Finding the Length of a Vector
-The length of a vector can be found through squaring each of the vectors compontents, summing them and taking the square root as shown below.
+The length of a vector can be found through squaring each of the vectors components, summing them and taking the square root as shown below.
 $$||v||=||(a, b)||=\sqrt{a^2+b^2}$$

 **AKA:** Length, Magnitude, Norm